moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can entirely suppress particular links in the footer.

+###### Privacy notice URL

+With this setting, you can add a 'Privacy notice' link to the footer.
+As soon as a URL is entered, the link will be shown in the footer, pointing to the given URL.
+This is especially useful if your organisation publishes its privacy notice on an external website.
+If the field is left empty, no link will be shown.

 ###### Suppress footer output by plugin ...

 With this setting, you can entirely suppress the footer output by particular plugins.